ThongWan1706/Id_Asg1/README.md

 - There's a return button which links back to the main review page.

-- A review box section that is filled with comments from the client.
+- A review box section that is filled with comments from the client

 <h2>Features Left to Implement</h2>